40 Online Community Service Ideas for High Schoolers

 How Does Community Service Impact Your College Chances?

 Many students think that you need to volunteer for certain types of organizations or have tons of community service hours to be accepted to college, but that’s simply not true.
-Colleges are more concerned about your participation in community service activities that you’re passionate about and can show tangible success or results from.
+Colleges are more concerned about you participating in community service activities that you’re passionate about.
+They especially appreciate activities that make a positive real-world impact.

 College admissions committees typically evaluate your extracurriculars using four tiers: